Spencer L. Webb, President, AntennaSys, Inc.

 Mr. Webb is a respected trainer for the U.S. Military in the area of improvised antennas, SATCOM and RF propagation.
 (See TACOPANTS).

 As part of the Small Business Innovation Research (SBIR) program, Mr. Webb helped to design a 40-pound satellite ground station which replaced a 400-pound suite of equipment.
 This man-packable system has reached Phase Three of the SBIR program, and numerous systems have been sold to the U.S. Military.

 Mr. Webb is a named inventor on over seventeen U.S. patents, and multiple international patents.

 When not designing, prototyping and consulting on antennas, Mr. Webb is a dedicated husband and father to two kids who think that every home’s garage is meant to house a complete machine shop.
-An Extra Class Amateur Radio Operator, callsign KW2S (formerly WA2BSR and WN2BSR), he's been licensed since 1977.
+An Extra Class Amateur Radio Operator, callsign W2SW (formerly KW2S, WA2BSR, WN2BSR, and “Hey, Kid!”), he's been licensed since 1977.
 He is an avid photographer, competitive shooter, private pilot (PP-SEL, Glider, Instrument Airplane), and 3rd-degree Black Belt and Instructor in Taekwondo (USTIU, WTF, Kukkiwon).

 Mark R. DeLuca, Principal Antenna Engineer / Program Manager

 As a senior design engineer, Mark is responsible for supporting new product capture and design efforts.
 He works with the company’s president on the overall technology strategy tapping into his experience in large system and array architectures.
 He has designed over 50 array and standalone radiators, array diagnostic and calibration systems, developed antenna system requirements, and has an extensive microwave metrology background.